 Low/No Risk Sexual Practices

-There are a great number of sexual practices that are low risk or no risk for HIV transmission that you and a partner can enjoy.
+There are a number of sexual practices that present no or low risk for HIV transmission that you and a partners can enjoy.
 These include the following:

 Massage and rubbing bodies against each other presents no risk of passing on HIV.